Nexuist/Cellular-Conquest/README.md

 ### Introduction

-Cellular Conquest was a game I built for a friend's Connecticut Science Center exhibit.
+Cellular Conquest was a game I built for a friend's Connecticut Science Center exhibit from July-August, 2015.
 The point of the game was to serve as a very simple demonstration of a cell's defense system, particularly antibodies and proteasomes.
 It was intended to be played in a touchscreen (read: tablet/laptop) environment by all audiences.

 > **NOTE:** This is a very barebones tech demo and by no means a final version.
 It was also my first attempt at using `pygame`, so there are likely lots of things I'm doing wrong.
 There are plenty of minor bugs, but nothing to render the game unplayable.
 The code is open sourced for both historical purposes but also to show how a beginner can approach `pygame` and develop something more sophisticated than demo code.